Skip to content

 A PEO (Professional Employer Organization) is an outsourced HR provider that enters into a co-employment agreement with businesses and performs legal and administrative employment requirements.
 The PEO manages benefits, workers' compensation, compliance, withholding, and payment for taxes by using its own EIN (Employer Identification Number) and becomes the employer of record for payroll and tax purposes.

 PEOs manage all payroll processing and employment tax filings on behalf of the client company.
-The client company maintains authority over routine HR choices, which include hiring, firing, promotions, and workplace management.
-PEOs group workers from many clients to offer affordable health insurance and retirement plans.
-PEOs reduce legal and financial risk because they are aware of workers’ compensation, labor laws, safety regulations, and unemployment insurance.
+The client company keeps authority over routine HR choices - hiring, firing, promotions, and workplace management.
+PEOs group workers from many clients to offer affordable health insurance and retirement plans, and they reduce legal and financial risk through their knowledge of workers' compensation, labor laws, safety regulations, and unemployment insurance.

-PEOs also provide safety management services such as OSHA (Occupational Safety and Health Administration) safety inspections, labor and employment law compliance, and liability protection.
-They provide HR technology systems, such as benefits enrollment, time attendance, training, filing of documents, and access to expert HR consulting services about policies, employee onboarding, performance management, and development of the workforce.
+PEOs also provide safety management services such as OSHA inspections, labor and employment law compliance, and liability protection.
+They provide HR technology systems covering benefits enrollment, time and attendance, training, document filing, and access to expert HR consulting on policies, employee onboarding, performance management, and workforce development.

 Why should restaurants work with a PEO?

-The restaurant business has one of the highest staff turnover rates, with hiring, onboarding, and training new hires, which is a time-consuming and costly process.
-PEOs simplify the onboarding process and maintain employee records.
-It also offers competitive benefit packages, like PTO (Paid Time Off) and sick leave, health insurance, and EAPs (Employee Assistance Programs) that encourage employees to stay.
+The restaurant business has one of the highest staff turnover rates, making hiring, onboarding, and training a time-consuming and costly process.
+PEOs simplify onboarding, maintain employee records, and offer competitive benefit packages - including PTO, sick leave, health insurance, and EAPs (Employee Assistance Programs) - that encourage employees to stay.

-Restaurants also have to comply with the wage policies, tip reporting requirements, overtime policies, meal and break laws, and OSHA safety requirements.
-These policies change frequently depending on different locations, for example, when a restaurant in state A opens a new branch in state B, it then has to follow the wage policies and rest-break laws of state B. PEOs provide compliance experts who help restaurants make sure they are not violating any applicable local, state, or federal labor regulations.
+Restaurants also have to comply with wage policies, tip reporting requirements, overtime rules, meal and break laws, and OSHA safety requirements.
+These rules vary by location - a restaurant in state A opening a branch in state B must follow state B's wage and rest-break laws.
+PEOs provide compliance experts who help restaurants avoid violating local, state, or federal labor regulations.

-Restaurant owners and managers have limited time to improve the quality of their cuisine or customer service as they regularly manage payroll, schedules, insurance information, hiring, and staff conflicts.
-PEOs take over hiring, firing, and other HR tasks, such as managing payroll, employee tax filings, benefits, and employee assistance, which saves time and avoids errors.
+Restaurant owners and managers have limited time to focus on cuisine or customer service when they're regularly handling payroll, schedules, insurance, hiring, and staff conflicts.
+PEOs take over those tasks - payroll, employee tax filings, benefits, and employee assistance - which saves time and reduces costly errors.

 What are the benefits of PEOs for restaurants?